 Article by John Tarrant for Lion’s Roar magazine.
 A traditional Chan way to approach the question of death is to stroll, stumble, hurry, struggle, fall accidentally through the gates of samadhi—the deep concentration of meditation—and look around.
 When you really enter this moment, it has no end, no beginning; it is older than the universe that seems to contain it.
 Then it will inevitably occur to you: “I’ve always been here.”

 An excerpt from the full Sunday session with co-host Tess Beasley.
 Allison Atwill tells a story of a moment when she knocked on a door and entered the vastness of the universe.
 As recorded on May 30, 2021

 Peach blossoms can turn up anywhere, and the Valley Spirit appears.
 Depending on what is larger than us—even the reaching for it has it!
 PZI Digital Temple.
 Audio as recorded April 21, 2021.

-Audio PZi Zen Online: our lives right now are an exercise in not knowing.
-Surprising intimacy in new forms of communication and meditation.
-But really there is nothing to hold onto.
+Our lives right now are an exercise in not knowing.
+Surprising intimacy comes in new forms of communication and meditation.
+But really, there is nothing to hold onto.
 And that vastness is filled with light.
-These three koans reflect that in the time before we know or name.
-As recorded July 16 2020.
+Sunday Zen session recorded July 16, 2020.